teiniker/teiniker-lectures-computerscience/programming-c/c-basics/types-operators-expressions/types/README.md

 # Data Types in C

-Arithmetic operations in digital systems with **limited range and precision** do not always produce the same result as they would in ordinary methematics.
+Arithmetic operations in digital systems with **limited range and precision** do not always produce the same result as they would in ordinary mathematics.

 The types in C can be classified as follows: